 The MCA shared evidence with the US Coast Guard, including before and after photos of the bypass used to make the discharge and showing its disappearance.

-The US Coast Guard conducted an examination of the Caribbean Princess upon its arrival in New York City on September 14, 2013, during which certain crew members continued to lie in accordance with orders they had received from Princess employees.
+The USCG conducted an examination of the Caribbean Princess upon its arrival in New York City on September 14, 2013, during which certain crew members continued to lie in accordance with orders they had received from Princess employees.

 According to papers filed in court, Caribbean Princess had been making illegal discharges through bypass equipment since 2005, one year after the ship began operations.